FrankRay78/SpeedTestConsole/README.md

 ## Getting Started
-I use Windows 10, Visual Studio 2022 Community, and .Net 8.0 to develop and build the codebase - you will need the same, or similar.
+I use Windows 10, Visual Studio 2022 Community, and Microsoft .Net 8.0 to develop and build the codebase - you will need the same, or similar.

 Then clone this repository locally and build.